 Belittling you on a regular basis while pointing out your shortcomings to make you feel inferior to him, not letting you spend money when you need to, or stopping you from getting the job you want, withholding sex to punish you or forcing himself on you, all of these are examples of how he can be abusive without physically hurting you.

 While emotional abuse can’t leave scars like the physical one, it kills you inside.
 It leaves you feeling worthless, drained, and scared.
-If you’ve been regularly putting up with these or some other kind of abuses, it’s only natural to feel nothing but hatred towards him.
+If you’ve been regularly putting up with these or some other kind of abuse, it’s only natural to feel nothing but hatred towards him.

 A Series of Disappointments